 Russian stocks are posting the most swings in four months relative to their emerging-market peers as sliding oil and metals prices damp the outlook for the world’s biggest energy exporter.

 The Micex Index’s 30-day historical volatility, a measure of fluctuations in Moscow’s equities gauge, climbed to 20.27 yesterday, 6.66 points above that for the MSCI Emerging-Markets Index (MXEF) and the biggest gap since June 22, data compiled by Bloomberg show.
-The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian stocks in New York slid the most since July, while the Market Vectors Russia ETF (RSX), the largest Russian exchange-traded fund, sank to a six-week low.
+The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian stocks in New York slid the most since July, while the Market Vectors Russia ETF (RSX:US), the largest Russian exchange-traded fund, sank to a six-week low.